What is Let it Grow?

 - Junior League of Duluth

 - MN Power

 Tactic #2: Proving a Pantry

-During the 2017 season of the Lincoln Park Farmers Market, the JLD will be offering “pantry” items to customers taking advantage of SNAP benefits.
+During the 2017 season of the Lincoln Park Farmers Market, the JLD offered “pantry” items to customers taking advantage of SNAP benefits.
 A neighborhood survey by Fair Food Access indicated that many residents want more options available at the market.

-Based on those research findings, every other week we are providing pantry items at the Harrison Farmer’s Market.
-These all-organic pantry items will be available, at no cost.
+Based on those research findings, every other week the JLD provided pantry items to shoppers at the Harrison Farmer’s Market.
+These all-organic pantry items were provided at no cost to recipients.
 Thanks to the Whole Foods Coop for their support! http://wholefoods.coop/